Florida Battery Lawyer

 Defenses To Battery

 Battery must be intentional, so a common defense is to show the touching occurred on accident.
 Proving your state of mind at the time of the touching can be challenging, though an experienced battery defense attorney knows how to present evidence indicating you had no intention of offensively touching the alleged victim.
 Another common defense to battery is to demonstrate that you were acting in self-defense or in defense of another person.
 Such defenses are complicated legal principles that require a very specific showing in court, so you should always have representation by a skilled criminal lawyer if you plan to assert such defenses.
-Led by criminal defense attorney Stephen G. Cobb, the legal team at the Cobb Criminal Defense Law Firm works to thoroughly investigate every possible defense in your case and to support those defenses by convincing evidence to mitigate the consequences you face or have your battery charges completely dismissed.
+Led by criminal defense attorney Stephen G. Cobb, the legal team at the Florida Criminal Defense Legal Group works to thoroughly investigate every possible defense in your case and to support those defenses by convincing evidence to mitigate the consequences you face or have your battery charges completely dismissed.
 If you have been charged with battery in Florida, contact our office as soon as possible to discuss your case.
 Penalties in a Florida battery case Depending on the details of your specific battery allegations, you may face one of the following charges:

 - Misdemeanor battery, non-domestic